 (ARTS/HUM) – James Brown

 From its origins, ecological writing in the United States has engaged the spiritual, moral and ethical dimensions of being a person in the natural world.
 Drawing on Enlightenment traditions of humanist and Christian ethics, ever-emergent scientific understandings, and the spiritual technologies of world religions, each of the writers we explore this semester makes a connection between environmental degradation and the disintegration of individual and social wholeness.
 Linking Earth, society, and individual commitment, each in turn offers a unique “ecology of faith” as a solution—that is, a personal, redemptive spiritual practice (or “technology of the self”) based in an ecological awareness.
 As we read these authors, we will explore the important role that individual, spiritual transformation has played in environmental thought to the present, evaluate the effectiveness of personal practices for ecological renewal, and propose solutions to the problematic, interdependent relationship between the individual (local) and the environment (global).
-NOTE: WRI is pending for this course.
-Instructor plans to submit for permission to add this component to the course.
+NOTE: WRI approved for the course.

 Courses from prior years: